52147/AWS/Building Modern Java Applications on AWS.md

 - They can be on your local machine or the public Internet.
 - Responses can be static or dynamic, and simulate the data the real API would return, matching the schema with data types, objects, and arrays.

+- A mock API server is useful during development and testing when live data is either unavailable or unreliable.
+- While designing an API, you can use mock APIs to work concurrently on the front and back-end, as well as to gather feedback from developers.
+- Our mock API server guide for testing covers how you can use a mock API server so the absence of a real API doesn’t hold you back.

 ## Credential: